aimtiaz11/customer-api-raml/README.md

 If the resource has not been modified, the API server will respond with a HTTP 304 Not Modified with empty body.

+### 4.1.2.2 Conditional Request for collection

+When automated API consumers will try to consume the API, they will need to perform an initial load of the full customer dataset.
+This will need to happen by iterating through all the pages of customer result set in one iteration.

+In second iteration, the API consumer will only want records that have been updated.
+So after the initial data load, the API consumer will need to pass the `If-Modified-Since` with the value since the last time the API call was made.
+This will return those customer resources that have been updated since the last API call.

-Both the pagination feature and conditional request feature will help prevent server and network from being overloaded by expensive API calls.
+Both the pagination feature and conditional request feature will help prevent server and network from being overloaded by expensive API calls and allow the automated API client to make fewer API calls to fetch full result set.

 ### 4.2 Mobile and IoT integration (use case 2)